mickaelmonsieur/openob-gui/README.md

 Go to: http://raspberry_ip:80/

+# Community

 Developpers, do not hesitate to suggest your pull requests! :)

+# Professional support

 I am available in consulting for the radios that would be interested to deploy the solution.
 (To do this through my personal website : http://www.mickael.be)

+# Security

+The GUI follows the same logic as OpenOB, ie do not expose the player/encoder on the Internet, nothing is protected.
+Neither the openOB-GUI interface, although you can add Nginx authentication, nor the ports of redis and OpenOB.

+To connect 2 remote OpenOB over the Internet, it is strongly recommended that you set up a VPN or MPLS tunnel.

+# Licence

-Licence: GNU General Public License version 3
+GNU General Public License version 3

 https://opensource.org/licenses/gpl-3.0.html